 - Mass spectrometer (MS) method

 - LC method

-- Autosampler method (referred to in the interface as either "AS" or "Autosampler" for the Accela Open, TriPlus, and Vanquish AS respectively (see Figure 49 for Accela Open and TriPlus and Figure 48 for the Vanquish AS)
+- Autosampler method (referred to in the interface as either "AS" or "Autosampler") for the Accela Open (Figure 52), TriPlus (Figure 52), Vanquish (Figure 53), and DSM (Figure 54) AS respectively

 After you create an instrument method using the data system for your mass spectrometer, enter the mass spectrometer acquisition information.
 Then, use the Aria MX software to create an autosampler method and LC method.
 Aria MX software automatically appends these methods to your instrument method.
-See Table 25 for more details.
+See Table 27 for more details.